hdcola/VOCNews/README.md

 ## Technologies used

 - Front end: Gatsby, React, Tailwindcss
-  - Telegram: Share news to the Telegram channel
+  - Telegram Channel: User can subscribe to the channel to get the latest news
   - Telegram Bot: Monitor the operation of the system
 - Back end: Nodejs
   - Python: News crawling, content analysis, translation, publishing